masari-project/Masari-Marketing/Factsheets/readme.md

 All help is welcome on these factsheets.
 To contribute, simply start a pull request on the raw text version of the document.
 Any changes will be updated in the png and jpg formats of the document by the document's maintainer [BazookaJeff](https://twitter.com/bazookajeff).
-Areas that need help are: spelling, grammar, wording, style, and adding to the document.
+Areas that need help are: spelling, grammar, wording, style, and other general additions to the document.

 ## Preview